Internal DHS documents warned of potential for violence by groups at Jan. 6 rally

 The documents, which were obtained by The Washington Post under the Freedom of Information Act, made no predictions about specific violent acts or an attack on the Capitol, and they don’t indicate any response from other law enforcement agencies about what intelligence the government may have possessed ahead of the Jan.
 6 attack.

 The bulletin indicates that it was shared with other DHS security teams.
 It’s not clear whether it was provided to the FBI, D.C. police or Capitol Police.

-DHS and the FPS did not immediately respond to requests for comment.
+“The lessons learned from the violent and illegal events of January 6th will help enhance our ability to stop future acts of violence,” DHS spokeswoman Sarah Peck said.
+“DHS is participating in investigations into the response to the attack and internally reviewing how best to enhance information sharing about threats.”

+Peck added that “addressing domestic violent extremism is a top priority” for the department.
+But, citing the continuing investigation into the Capitol attack, she did not comment further on the documents and what may have been shared with other law enforcement organizations.

 But the documents do show a level of awareness of potential threats on the part of the FPS, which is responsible for protecting federal properties, including some buildings around the Capitol.
 At the time of the attack, the agency was coming off months of protests in Washington and Portland, Ore., where protesters had staged nightly, sometimes violent rallies outside a federal courthouse.